Note: Planning topics related to Main Street renewal and McIlraith bridge redesign have been moved to our Main Street Renewal topic page.

 Site Plan applications

 141 Main Street - Following pre-consultation meetings with the OECA planning committee and the consent to subdivide the property into two separate parcels of land, Domicile presented their proposed development at the OECA meeting held on October 8, 2013.
 The proposal is to develop a six storey building along Main Street and Oblate Avenue that transitions to a four storey building along Springhurst Avenue.
 A total of 140 residential units is proposed with ground floor commercial uses along Main Street.
 For details regarding the Site Plan Approval application #D07-12-13-0218 please click here.
 Although generally in support of the application, the OECA objections are related to the lack of coordination with the city for road widening as required by the Official Plan and implementation of the Complete Street on Main Street: failure to provide mid-block connectivity from Springhurst to Oblate Avenues at the east end of the property, and the lack of onsite visitor parking.
 A parking study dated January 17, 2014, has been presented.
 The application is on hold, as of January 27, 2014.
 The OECA planning committee has been invited to meet with Domicile on February 10, 2014 (Please note: a request for minor variances has also been requested.
 Please see below under Committee of Adjustment applications).
+UPDATE: Consultations with Domicile are ongoing.
+The Ottawa Urban Design Review Panel meeting is scheduled for March 6, 2014.

 Committee of Adjustment applications